tzeikob/replica/README.md

 #### Using custom bridge network

-So far we've used the `host` network to attach each container of the replica set, that's why we didn't use the port mapping flag `-p 27017:27017`.Another way is to use instead a custom `bridge` docker network like so,
+So far we've used the `host` network to attach each container of the replica set, that's why we didn't use the port mapping flag `-p 27017:27017`.
+Another way is to use instead a custom `bridge` docker network, first create a new custom bridge network,

 ```
 docker network create --driver bridge my-network